Welcome to the Project Group UK Limited's privacy notice.

 Any reference to Project Group UK Limited in this privacy notice shall include its group companies, Project FF&E Limited and Project Interiors Limited, and its associated companies, Project Furniture Limited and Project Studio Limited.
 This privacy notice is issued on behalf of all these companies so when we mention "we", "us" or "our" in this privacy notice, we are referring to the relevant company that is responsible for processing your data.

-We have appointed a data privacy manager (“Privacy Manager”) who is responsible for overseeing questions in relation to this privacy notice.
-If you have any questions about this privacy notice, including any requests to exercise your legal rights, please contact the Privacy Manager using the details set out below.
+We have appointed a Data Protection 0fficer who is responsible for overseeing questions in relation to this privacy notice.
+If you have any questions about this privacy notice, including any requests to exercise your legal rights, please contact the Data Protection Officer using the details set out below.

 Full name of legal entity: Project Group UK Limited which includes its group companies, Project FF&E Limited and Project Interiors Limited, and its associated companies, Project Furniture Limited and Project Studio Limited.